Jonathan Traines- Director

 Viola, Violin, Clarinet, Saxophone

 Jacob Traines is a Graduate of Wayne State University with a major in Music Education and was a violist in the Wayne State University Orchestra.
-Jacob is currently the director of bands and orchestras at Univeristy Prep Academy High School in Detroit.
+Jacob is currently the director of bands and orchestras at Benjamin Carson High School of Science and Medicine in Detroit.
 He began playing violin at Suzuki Royal Oak when he was 5 years old.
 In fourth grade, he took up clarinet in the Ferndale Schools.
 By junior high school, he was playing saxophone in the jazz band and was also playing viola.
 Jacob consistently received Ones at MSBOA Solo and Ensemble.
 He currently has 37 blue ribbon medals!

 Jacob hopes to become a high school orchestra director and inspire students the way his teachers have inspired him